diffblue/gitlab/doc/subscriptions/index.md

 ##### Screenshot 3: Publicly visible settings

-To be eligible for the GitLab for Open Source Program, projects must be publicly visible.
-To confirm your project's publicly visibility settings:
+To be eligible for the GitLab Open Source Program, projects must be publicly visible.
+To check your project's public visibility settings:

  1. Navigate to your project and select `Settings` < `General` from the left sidebar.
  1. Expand `Visibility, project features, permissions`.